 With the number of apps present in the Google Play Store reaching a million and still increasing, the demand for Android developers is increasing tremendously.
 Not only for the development of new apps, but Android developers are also required for the extensions and maintenance of the pre-existing Android apps.

 Nowadays, the software industry is driven by Agile methodology, which signifies, continuous maintaining of apps.
-Therefore, each company is required to have app maintenance and testing team.
+Therefore, each company is required to have an app maintenance and testing team.

 The top-notch companies hiring Android developers in 2020 are: